diogogomesaraujo/hash_kitten/README.md

 ## Introduction

-Hashkitten is your purrfect hashing companion, built with Rust for fast, secure, and delightful hashing of text and files.
+`hashkitten` is your purrfect hashing companion, built with Rust for fast, secure, and delightful hashing of text and files.
 With `hashkitten`, you can hash strings or files and compare hashes with a playful touch.

 ## Features